-In addition to the obviously difficult work conditions, the chilling -24 degrees meant our equipment had to be kept indoors to prevent the materials from getting too cold.
-(Electrical cables, for instance, can get brittle and shatter at such low temperatures.)
-Therefore, due to lack of indoor space at US Bank Stadium, we had to store our equipment at an off-site compound, which involved lengthy daily transport across the city across the metro train tracks during the two weeks leading up to game day.
+Because of the chilling -24 degrees, we had to keep our equipment indoors to prevent the materials from getting too cold.
+For instance, electrical cables can get brittle and shatter at such low temperatures.
+Due to a lack of indoor space at US Bank Stadium, we had to store our equipment at an off-site compound.
+This involved lengthy daily transport across the city across the metro train tracks during the two weeks leading up to game day.

-Despite everything, we were show-ready in an astounding 4 minutes and 30 seconds – a record time for the team.
+However, we were show-ready in an astounding 4 minutes and 30 seconds––a record time for the team.

 Scene #1 “Filthy”

 The show kicks off with solo headliner Justin Timberlake performing below the grandstands on the club scene stage, featuring a laser show.

 Scene #2 “Rock Your Body”

 The 60’ long catwalk with entry ramp, which featured LED accent lighting, had to cross over the Eagles bench.
 We had to make sure it was stable enough for the performance.
 Therefore, we added de-bounce legs under the catwalk to prevent any movement.

 Scene #3 “Rock Your Body” & “Señorita”